bnied/kernel-lt-aufs/README.md

 RHEL-AUFS-Kernel: `kernel-ml` with AUFS Support
 =============================================================================

 This repository contains the specfile and config files to build [kernel-ml](http://elrepo.org/tiki/kernel-ml) kernels that include AUFS for use with Docker.
-The Docker spec files are part of the original repo this was forked from, and should be considered outdated.
+The Docker spec files that were part of the original repo are no longer included.
 Use Docker from [EPEL](https://admin.fedoraproject.org/pkgdb/acls/name/docker-io) instead.

 Before building the packages, be sure to install [fedora-packager](https://dl.fedoraproject.org/pub/epel/6/x86_64/repoview/fedora-packager.html) and add yourself to the _mock_ group.

-You can build the packages with the following commands.
-Note that building the kernel can take a long time, possibly even several hours.
-If you want to build these for Fedora instead of RHEL, when running mock you should replace epel-6-x86\_64 with fedora-19-x86\_64.
+These packages can be built using the following commands.
+Be aware that building the kernel can take a long time (at least half an hour, up to several hours if you're building on an older machine).
+If you want to build these for RHEL/CentOS 7, change `epel-6-x86_64` to `epel-7-x86_64` in the instructions below, and make sure that you change the filename for the source RPM to the EL7 equivalent.

 **NOTE**: `dc68d7a9635435839e65d5828b036b33924e0a77` was the latest commit of the `aufs3.16` branch at the time of this writing.
 When you build your kernel versions, feel free to update this step to the latest commit.